TharunAntony/AToolforManagingStudentSoftwareProjects/README.md

 Make sure the correct Java SDK (Java 17) is set.
 Run the AToolforManagingStudentSoftwareProjectsApplication.java file (it contains the main method) directly.

-The application should start and be available at http://localhost:8080
+The application should start and be available at http://localhost:8080/home .
+If you try to access any other page instead of the default homepage you will be re-directed to login which is still fine as you can carry on from there.

 # Operating System Requirements